garrandall/popular-music-data/tracks/queen-of-clubs-kc-and-the-sunshine-band.md

 She’s the queen of clubs

 Here she comes - fine lady
-Ooh, ooh, ooh, ooh, ooh, ooh
+Oh oh oohohohh,ohoh

 She’s the queen of clubs - out in the valley
 She’s the queen of clubs
-She’s the queen of clubs ....
+She’s the queen of clubs ...